Reflections on the 17 Beethoven String Quartets: The Late Period Quartets (Part 3 of 5)

 These 3 quartets for Prince Galitzin were then followed by Op.
 131 and his last complete work, Op.
 135. His final composition before falling seriously ill in December 1826 was the new finale (Allegro) for Op.
 130, which replaced the Grosse Fuge.
 His death on March 26, 1827 cut short many plans, including a tenth symphony, an opera in collaboration with Franz Grillparzer (who wrote the oration for Beethoven’s funeral instead), a requiem mass and a string quintet.

 These compositional elements often express a highly introspective, deeply spiritual or mystical aesthetic that even today many have found abstract and inaccessible.
-Living within himself, his inner world deepened.
-One can only imagine Beethoven, suffering physical pain, the emotional torments of his personal life, living in poverty and disarray, lonely and cut off from normal human interaction from more than 20 years of deafness.
+Isolated by deafness, Beethoven’s inner world deepened.
+One can only imagine the lonely Beethoven, cut off from normal human interaction from more than 20 years of deafness, suffering illness, physical pain, and the emotional torments of a disastrous personal life.

 Karl Holz, confidante of the composer and second violinist of the Schuppanzigh Quartet that premiered Op.
 130, relates that Beethoven composed the slow movement Cavatina “in the very tears of misery and that never had one of his pieces moved him so deeply and that merely to relive it in his feelings always cost him a tear.”
 The Cavatina is a sincere and transcendental outpouring of emotion in simple song with a middle section, Beklemmt (inner suffering) that is perhaps Beethoven’s most direct expression of profound anguish.
 One of the great miracles of music, the beklemmt section is an instrumental approximation of sobbing, gasping—one senses a sorrow too overwhelming and personal to share with another human being.

-In fact, we should never forget Beethoven’s indominable spirit – these amazing works have many other positive moments of joy and strength.
-Joseph Kerman hypothesizes that the same desperation that came from his isolation also intensified his need to reach other human beings with his music.
+In fact, we should never forget Beethoven’s indomitable spirit – these amazing works have many positive moments of joy and strength.
+Joseph Kerman hypothesizes that his isolation also intensified his need to reach other human beings with his music.
 So, sprinkled within the mystical and the abstract are folk songs and dances, childlike tunes, hymns, recitatives and melodies of great simplicity and expressive power.
 One finds catchy folk-like rhythms and drones, intentional harmonic banality and nonsense-like repetition.
-One of the extraordinary achievements of this music is the integration of these divergent tendencies into a unified compelling whole The spiritual mystic and the innocent child, the philosopher and the village clown coexist effortlessly.
+One of the extraordinary achievements of this music is the integration of these divergent tendencies into a unified compelling whole.
+The spiritual mystic and the innocent child, the philosopher and the village clown coexist effortlessly.

 While sketches for Op.
 135, Beethoven’s final complete work, had already begun, the bulk of the composing was done in August and September of 1826, just after Karl’s attempted suicide and during the two months Karl was recuperating in the hospital.
 Remarkably, Op.
-135 is the work of a man seemingly at peace with himself and suggests nothing of the chaos or trauma of his personal life.
-It is a return to a classical aesthetic of grace, transparency and emotional restraint that combines a Haydnesque humor with a profound spirituality.
+135 is the work of a man seemingly at peace with himself and suggests nothing of the chaos or trauma he must have been experiencing on account of Karl.
 Op.
-135, and his last composition, the new finale for Op.
-130, exude a love of life, often with a playful, even humorous character.
+135 is a return to a classical aesthetic of grace, transparency and emotional restraint that combines a Haydnesque humor with a profound spirituality.
+Both Op.
+135 and his last composition, the new finale for Op.
+130 to replace the Grosse Fuge, exude a love of life, often with a playful, even humorous character.
 Op.
 135’s modest proportions and its comparative lack of emotional intensity may have resulted in part from the drained physical and emotional state of the composer.
 For Beethoven, music at this point most likely served as a refuge, the only order and solace in his life, the one aspect of his existence over which he still had control.

 AUTHOR